What the FCA Consultation Means for Refund Timelines: A Clear Guide for Drivers Waiting on Car Finance Claims

 Use an eligibility checker

 Reclaim247’s free eligibility checker can help you understand whether mis-sold car finance applies to your situation.
-This can save a lot of uncertainty.
+This car finance refund check can save a lot of uncertainty.

 Example Scenarios: What Different Drivers Can Expect